 There have also been reports of a woman’s voice – presumably Edith – calling out George’s name!

-9. Old Davis Hospital, Statesville, NC
+9. Old Davis Hospital, Statesville

 Hospitals are always a hotbed of paranormal activity and Davis Hospital in Statesville is certainly no exception.
 It was once a fully functional hospital that operated for around 6 decades, however, due to dilapidation and public concern, the buildings were demolished in 2021.